Text as research data

 Case 4: Student texts

 Student essays are usually handwritten, and the first step is to digitize them.
-This can either be done manually, by transcribing the text, or with OCR (Optical Character Recognition), which converts the text into a digital file.
+This can be done manually, by transcribing the text, or with OCR (Optical Character Recognition), which converts the text into a digital file.

 Three photos of student texts: a handwritten essay and the digitized text, plus the researcher’s exam codes.